How coronavirus is impacting Randwick City

 Council's customer service centre located at 30 Frances Street, Randwick, will be closed from Wednesday 1 April 2020.
 However, we are still here to help online or through our phone on 1300 722 542 during office hours (Monday to Friday 8.30am to 5pm, excluding public holidays).

-- Randwick City's three branch libraries are closed as of Thursday 19 March 2020.
+- Randwick City's three branch libraries are currently closed as of Thursday 19 March 2020.

 - Library events, programs and activities are cancelled.
 This includes children’s storytime sessions, talks, classes, workshops and book clubs